p10tyr/SpeedifySharpCLI/SpeedifySharpCLI/SpeedifySharpCLI/README.md

 - will capture the output and try to parse the json results to strongly typed objects
 - will support commands (soon?)

+> SourceLink has been enabled.
+You should be able to see all the source code and debug within your application!
+MS 💖 YOU!

 ## How to use?

 Register a singleton of SpeedifySharp is you want to use it in your DI